rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 **In our case we will not use this section**

 #### :material-server: **2.3.3.
 Backends**
 This section defines how the Orb-Agent backends should be activated.
-In it we have the following options:
+Here we have the following options:

 - Device Discovery
 - Network Discovery